Céline une seule fois / Live 2013: Background

-Céline... une seule fois was planned for 60,000 people but in order to ensure comfort and safety, only 42,495 tickets were available and they all sold-out.
-It took 10,000 hours to install the gigantic stage.
-Measuring 224 ft (68m) long by 86 ft (26m) wide and weighing 300,000 pounds (136 tons), it was the largest stage in Canada.
-Dion decided to have a "rock" look with a good dose of glamour and wore during her concert creations by Balmain, Atelier Versace, Elie Saab and Alexandre Vauthier.
-The actual set list performed in Quebec City differed slightly to the one published before the event.
-Dion did not perform "Rolling in the Deep", "The Prayer" and "Regarde-moi" from D'eux (out of respect for the victims of the recent Lac-Mégantic derailment, as the song's lyrics refer to a train going out of control).
-Instead she sang the title track from her upcoming English album "Loved Me Back to Life", "Ce n'était qu'un rêve" and Félix Leclerc's "Bozo".
-While in Quebec City for the concert, Dion was presented the Companion to the Order of Canada, the highest civilian honour in the country, by the Governor General in a ceremony at the Citadel.
-On 8 August 2013, René Angélil and Dion announced that many elements from the concert in Quebec will be incorporated into the concerts in Europe, a large part of the same repertoire will be used, but in a different way.
-In Europe, Dion did not perform "Ce n'était qu'un rêve", "Bozo", "Je n'ai pas besoin d'amour" from Sans attendre and "Je danse dans ma tête/Des mots qui sonnent/Incognito" medley.
-Instead she sang: "Where Does My Heart Beat Now", "Water and a Flame", "At Seventeen", "Un garçon pas comme les autres (Ziggy)", "Regarde-moi", "Tout l'or des hommes", "Je ne vous oublie pas" and "Immensité".
+Céline... une seule fois was planned for 60,000 attendees, but to ensure comfort and safety, only 42,495 tickets were made available, and all sold out.
+It took 10,000 hours to install the stage, which measured 224 ft (68 m) long by 86 ft (26 m) wide and weighed 300,000 pounds (136 tons), making it the largest stage in Canada.
+Dion chose a rock-inspired look with elements of glamour, wearing creations by Balmain, Atelier Versace, Elie Saab, and Alexandre Vauthier.
+The actual set list performed in Quebec City differed slightly from the one published before the event.
+Dion did not perform "Rolling in the Deep", "The Prayer", or "Regarde-moi" from D'eux out of respect for the victims of the recent Lac-Mégantic derailment, as the song's lyrics reference a train going out of control.
+Instead, she performed "Loved Me Back to Life", "Ce n'était qu'un rêve", and Félix Leclerc's "Bozo".
+While in Quebec City, Dion was presented with the Companion of the Order of Canada, the country's highest civilian honour, by the Governor General in a ceremony at the Citadel.

+On 8 August 2013, René Angélil and Dion announced that many elements from the Quebec concert would be incorporated into the European shows, with much of the same repertoire used in a different format.
+In Europe, Dion did not perform "Ce n'était qu'un rêve", "Bozo", "Je n'ai pas besoin d'amour" from Sans attendre, or the "Je danse dans ma tête/Des mots qui sonnent/Incognito" medley.
+Instead, she performed "Where Does My Heart Beat Now", "Water and a Flame", "At Seventeen", "Un garçon pas comme les autres (Ziggy)", "Regarde-moi", "Tout l'or des hommes", "Je ne vous oublie pas", and "Immensité".